 1. Background / Family of Origin

-Some people grew up in submissive families and they simply absorbed it as the only way of being.
+Some people grew up with submissive families and parents and they simply absorbed it as the only way of being.

-It can also be cultural, with Japanese women presenting a higher tendency to behave passively and submissively then, say, Western or black African women -or Mongolian women, to stay in Asia-.
+It can also be cultural, with Japanese women presenting a higher incidence of passive and submissive behavior then, say, Western or black African women -or Mongolian women, to stay in Asia-.

-It might be hard to admit for some, but the most common reason people are submissive is fear.
+It might be hard to admit for some naturally submissive individuals, but the most common reason people are submissive is fear.

 For these people, submission is a way of avoiding all possible troubles and altercations.
 It’s their ticket to a “safe”, quiet life.

 3. Approval Seeking

-Some people see it as the best way to get people’s approval or, at least, not to fall on people’s bad side.
+Some people see submission as the best way to get people’s approval or, at least, not to fall on people’s bad side.

-They think, subconsciously, that by being passive and not “bothering” others, others will like them more.
+They think, subconsciously, that by being passive and not “bothering” others, they will be liked more.

-Some others, also falling into the “approval seeking” are mostly afraid of negative judgment.
+Some others, also falling into the “approval seeking”, are afraid of negative judgment.

 And, effectively, they relinquish all demands to mental dominance while they place themselves in the child role of most of their interactions.